CARING FOR THE WHOLE FAMILY

 In this podcast, Matt Chandler joins the Gospelbound program to discuss moments and milestones, models and mishaps in family discipleship.

-Step 1 On Sunday, start off by praying with your whole family.
+Step 1 On Sunday (or the regular time you set aside), start off by praying with your whole family.
 Let your children know that you're entering into a time of worship and are seeking the Lord's help in understanding what He will reveal to us.

 Step 2 Use the videos and teaching prompts to guide your children through the lesson.
 It is helpful for children to practice holding the Bible, looking up the Scripture, and reading or hearing you read directly from the Bible.